bcgov/lupi-git-hackfest/Book-1/Chapter-2.md

 - A nightmarish thing called THE BROKEN WIDGET, which, once opened, could not be closed without screaming

 Each bug squashed required a workaround, each workaround spawned three new hazards, and each hazard ate another piece of office furniture.
+And he didn't die.